-Kaspian Picnic Area is situated along a 1/2 mile stretch of cobbled shoreline with expansive views across Lake Tahoe.
+Kaspian Picnic Area is located on National Forest land and is situated along a one-half mile stretch of cobbled shoreline with expansive views across Lake Tahoe.
 The picnic area parallels the Tahoe City bike path, and offers numerous picnic tables, a 100 foot public pier, and public restroom.
-The picnic area and shoreline is located on National Forest lands.
 The site is managed by a concessionaire, California Land Management.

 Tel: (650) 322-1181

 Email: [email protected]

 The beach is managed by a concessionaire under a USDA Forest Service special use permit.
 Dogs on leash only.
 Picnic tables are provided along with a restroom near the lakeshore.

 GRILLS: The Forest Service requires the use of portable gas grills instead of charcoal.
 This reduces the risk of fires from hot coals and helps keep the beaches clean from ashes.

 KEEP IT CLEAN: Lake Tahoe is recognized as an Outstanding Natural Resource Water.
 Please, join your fellow beachgoers in protecting this special place!
 Begin by being an example to others:

 VEGETATION: Protect Tahoe plants!
 Keep outside signed or fenced protected habitat.